RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Background and Related Work

 \subsection{Continuous Angle Rotation Architectures}

-Recent works \cite{akahoshi2023partially, choi2023fault} have proposed fault-tolerant architectures to prepare arbitrary small angle rotation gates with low overheads and small logical error rates.
-The typical architecture for QEC systems is to have the primary \textit{computational} code which maintains all data qubits and external factory regions which produce special resource states of a single variety, usually $\ket{T}$ for surface codes.
-It has been acknowledged that $T$ count and depth dominate resource costs in both space and time \cite{litinski2019magic}.
-Alternative proposals have appeared including code switching \cite{anderson2014fault}, higher dimensional codes \cite{kubica2018abcs} and most recently these ``small-angle'' synthesis procedures \cite{akahoshi2023partially, choi2023fault} which propose repeat-until-success (RUS) procedures for the production of \textit{arbitrary} magic states $\ket{m_\theta}$ which can be injected to perform $Rz(\theta)$ (Figure~\ref{fig:intro}) directly without the need for expensive decompositions or distillation with varying success.
-The total space-time cost of these procedures is appealing for near and intermediate term demonstrations of error correction by severely reducing total physical qubit requirements necessary for distillation factories.
-These works propose simple versions of architectures which support their RUS strategies, but they are limited in scale and lack a full compiler to optimize for the non-deterministic behavior of their techniques, which even in other literature has gone largely ignored.
+Recent works \cite{akahoshi2023partially, choi2023fault, toshio2024practicalquantumadvantagepartially} have proposed FTQC architectures to prepare arbitrary small angle rotation gates with low overhead and low LER.
+The typical architecture for QEC systems is to have the primary \textit{computational} code which maintains all data qubits and external factory region(s) which produce special resource states of a single variety, usually $\ket{T}$ for surface codes. $T$ count and depth dominates resource costs in both space and time \cite{litinski2019magic}.
+Some alternative proposals include code switching \cite{anderson2014fault}, higher dimensional codes \cite{kubica2018abcs} and most recently ``continuous-angle'' synthesis procedures \cite{akahoshi2023partially, choi2023fault, toshio2024practicalquantumadvantagepartially} which use repeat-until-success (RUS) procedures for the production of \textit{arbitrary} magic states $\ket{m_\theta}$.
+These can be injected to perform $Rz(\theta)$ (Figure~\ref{fig:intro_d}) directly without expensive decompositions or distillation, but with varying success.
+The space-time cost of these procedures is appealing for near and intermediate term demonstrations of QEC by significantly reducing the physical qubit overhead required for distillation.
+Unlike Clifford+T, compilation in the Clifford+Rz does not suffer from an increase in circuit depth, increasing the maximum number of gates we can execute for a target program fidelity (Figure~\ref{fig:fidvsler}).
+These works propose simple architectures which support RUS strategies, but are limited in scale and lack a full scheduler to optimize for overheads caused by non-deterministic behaviour of their protocols, which has gone largely ignored even in other literature.
+Our work \acronym{} and other baselines do not modify the non-deterministic behaviour of these protocols but address the overheads incurred by modifying the schedules of program operations.